Recycling and Sustainability for Gardeners Edmonton

 Our immediate recycling percentage target is to divert 70% of all garden and site waste from landfill by 2030, with an interim milestone of 55% by 2027.
 To reach this, we focus on separating green organics, timber for chipping, recyclable plastics and metals, and carefully processing bulky plant waste.
 The aim is measurable: we track tonnage diverted, compost output reused, and the reduction in mixed rubbish collected from sites to demonstrate progress toward a low-waste gardening model.

-Collection bins at a local transfer station accepting garden organics and timber We coordinate with local transfer stations and community drop-off points that accept garden organics, wood, soil, and inert materials.
+A young woman is kneeling on a lush, well-maintained lawn in a residential garden in Edmonton, planting purple flowering plants into small black pots.
+The garden features a variety of greenery, including dense shrubs, broad-leaved plants, and a tall tree with a thick trunk that provides shade.
+Behind her, a wooden fence borders the garden, with a small outdoor charcoal barbecue visible near the fence line.
+The garden area includes a flower bed with white and purple blooms, and the surface of the lawn appears healthy and evenly mowed.
+The weather appears mild and overcast, providing soft natural light.
+The scene reflects an outdoor space dedicated to gardening and landscape care, relevant to local gardening services offered by Gardeners Edmonton, emphasizing plant cultivation and garden tidy-up activities in a typical Edmonton garden environment.
+We coordinate with local transfer stations and community drop-off points that accept garden organics, wood, soil, and inert materials.
 Many neighbourhood boroughs and districts have adopted a dual-stream system—similar to some boroughs' approach to waste separation—where organics and dry recyclables are processed separately to increase recovery rates.
 Our approach respects those local schemes and aligns site separation with municipal collection rules so that green waste can become compost, mulches, or biomass feedstock rather than landfill-bound rubbish.

 Partnerships with Charities and Reuse Networks